game-exchange-token/gxt/README.md

   verify   Verify a message
+  msg      Create an encrypted message decrypt  Decrypt a message
+  # This command is only available if the cli was installed with the "ui" feature
-  msg      Create an encrypted message decrypt  Decrypt a message help     Print this message or the help of the given subcommand(s)
+  ui       Show a simple UI for opening messages help     Print this message or the help of the given subcommand(s)

 Options: